StarsX/MSFallback/README.md

 # MSFallback
 Meshlet culling by a layer of interface with amplification-shader and mesh-shader fallback implementations using compute and vertex shaders.
-[TODO] Unify the native and fallback calls using the fallback layer.
+All API calls are unified with the fallback layer, and the native and fallback paths can be switched by EnableNativeMeshShader().

 Hot keys: